fergalkeating/plumbery-contrib/fittings/database/cassandra-cluster/README.md

 ![Cassandra](cassandra.png)

+[Cassandra](http://cassandra.apache.org) has become one of the most popular NoSQL databases used today by companies such as Netflix, Instagram, and many more.
+Originally designed at Facebook, Cassandra came from Amazon's highly available Dynamo and Google's BigTable data model.
+Cassandra is a highly available and decentralized database with tunable read and write consistency.
+All nodes communicate with each other through a Gossip protocol similar to Dynamo and Riak, exchanging information about themselves and other nodes they have gossiped with.
+Cassandra can also deploy multiple data centers acting as backups or to reduce latency across regions.

 With this use case we prepare a ready-to-use ring of 5 Cassandra nodes.
 Two of them are configured to seed the ring.
 The three others extend the ring, showing actual capability to scale out.